sci-42ver/SICP_SDF/sicp_notes.md

       (see Figure 3.8 for how 2 args are nested.)
       - Also see 6.001 lec14 where "evaluated" means "created"
         > was evaluated in E1
-      - > Scheme’s rule, in which the procedure’s defining environment is extended, is called lexical scope.
-The other rule, in which the current environment is extended, is called dynamic scope.
+      - > Scheme’s rule, in which the procedure’s *defining* environment is extended, is called lexical scope.
+The other rule, in which the *current environment* is extended, is called dynamic scope.
         ~~So the book is dynamic scope? (also see SDF_notes)~~
+        <a id="Lexical_scoping_vs_Dynamic_scoping"></a>
 - > to the current environment at the time the lambda is seen. i.e. ["created"](https://mitp-content-server.mit.edu/books/content/sectbyfn/books_pres_0/6515/sicp.zip/full-text/book/book-Z-H-21.html)
   > The resulting procedure object is a pair consisting of the text of the lambda expression and a pointer to the environment in which the procedure was created.